loomio/loomio-coop-handbook/coordination.md

     * Flag any eligibility concerns to the board (member in situation where they can’t meet shareholder duties)

-    * Maintain accurate shareholding of Membership
+    * Maintain accurate and up to date shareholding

-* Report against the annual plan to Board and Members

-    * Coordinators reports currently go out monthly (but the frequency is not specifically defined here) - reporting on an as-needed basis

-* Oversee budgeting and finances
+* Oversee budgeting, finances, and assets

-    * Coordination and continuous financial operations
+    * Coordination of continuous financial operations

     * Ensure accuracy of record keeping